PS5 restock UK: Ebuyer, Game, and more stock inventory before Black Friday

 On Twitter, the account @PS5StockAlerts has been sharing updates about when stock has become available in the U.K. and other countries.
 Users with the Twitter app can set up an alert on their smartphone to get notified as soon as the account makes a new post.

-Here's what you need to know about finding PS5 stock from the biggest retailers:
+As U.S.-based stores like Antonline add more PS5 stock to their stores, here's what you need to know about finding PS5 stock from U.K. retailers:

 Ebuyer PS5 stock in the U.K.